frontity/docs/docs/guides/link-prefetching.md

 Care should be taken when implementing prefetching and consideration should be given to the likelihood that the document or asset will be needed in the near future, i.e. how likely it is that a particular link will be the next one to be clicked.
 {% endhint %}

-## The <Link> component
+## Implementing link prefetching strategies with Frontity

 For JavaScript based SPA applications such as Frontity the situation is slightly different.
 No additional elements are needed in the markup, and the prefetching is performed with JavaScript.
 In such cases data is prefetched and stored in the application's "state".

+We will describe two methods for implementing link prefetching in Frontity.
+The first will use the `<Link />` component provided by Frontity.
+The second will demonstrate how to create your own component implementing link prefetching.

+### Frontity's <Link> component

-Frontity's [`<Link />` component](https://api.frontity.org/frontity-packages/collections-packages/components#link) supports this type of prefetching.
+Frontity's [`<Link />` component](https://api.frontity.org/frontity-packages/collections-packages/components#link) supports prefetching.
 The prefetching strategy that it adopts is determined by the value of the property `state.theme.autoPrefetch`.

 The possible values for `state.theme.autoPrefetch` are: